Danube Connect Architecture

 - Connect to external system

-- Transform external format to Danube messages
+- Transform external format into

-- Route to appropriate Danube topics
+SourceRecordorSourceEnvelope - Route to appropriate Danube topics

-- Manage offsets/checkpoints
+- Optionally manage offsets/checkpoints through

 Sink Connectors (Danube → External)